acm-cmu/awap-matchmaking/readme.md

 2. Ensure it is installed by
    `virtualenv --version`

+3. Create the virtual environment
+   `python3 -m venv matchmaking`

-3. Activate vritualenv
+4. Activate vritualenv
    `source matchmaking/bin/activate`

-4. Install requirements of this project
+5. Install requirements of this project
    `pip install -r requirements.txt`

-5. (Development) Install pre-commit message `pre-commit install`
+6. (Development) Install pre-commit message `pre-commit install`

-6. Configure the environment variables
+7. Configure the environment variables
    `cp .env.template .env`

    Edit `.env` in your favorite text editor.
 The following keys should be changed: